 The Hillman Entrepreneurs Scholarship Program – The Hillman Entrepreneurs Scholarship Program is a scholarship and educational program that supports, develops, and graduates ethical leaders who want to energize and give back to their local communities.
 If selected, the scholarship covers two-thirds of the tuition and fees and a book stipend.

 Renaissance Scholar Honors Program – The Renaissance Scholars is a selective honors program offered in the evenings and on the weekends at the Germantown and Takoma Park/Silver Spring campuses.

 Honors Program – The Honors Program offers a variety and includes specialized classes and seminars, unique project, and independent study.
 It offers a scholarship opportunity for a course in the spring semester.

 Merit and Financial Need Based Scholarships

 Montgomery College Foundation Scholarships – The Montgomery College Foundation offers more than 300 Foundation scholarship opportunities, generously provided by businesses, organizations, and individuals.
 Scholarships are available for students who are in good academic standing and have financial need.
 Applicants should have at least a 2.5 GPA or higher, enroll for six credits and be a U.S. citizen or an eligible non-citizen.
 The amount of the scholarships ranges from $250 to $2,500 per semester or academic year.
-There are two deadlines: July 31 for the fall semester and December 31 for the spring semester.
+There are two deadlines: June 30 for the fall semester and December 31 for spring semester.

 Admitted students can apply for all MC Foundation scholarships by completing one online application through AcademicWorks.
 This online tool automatically matches you up with relevant scholarships.
 Go to the online application and use your MyMC login to begin the process.